 Everyone is different, so treatment times vary from patient to patient.
 Some people may find relief of symptoms only after a few sessions, while others may benefit from regular, ongoing treatment.
 Ultimately conquering the ingrained fear will take time, making the decision to take control of the situation is empowering.
 Treatment durations will vary because everyone is an individual.
 Everyone has different personal histories and underlying issues affecting their state of mind, and everyone reacts in different ways to therapeutic treatments.
 The good news is that the act of seeking treatment is the most important step in the direction of overcoming agoraphobia.

 Bayside recognises you as unique, so your treatment plan will be tailored to you personally.
 We assess your progress on an ongoing basis, in case adjustment is needed.
-Our practitioners have training and experience in a broad range of treatment methods, including psychotherapy, dream work, hypnotherapy, Buddhist mindfulness mediation exercises — which can be combined to create the most effective program for you.
+Our practitioners have training and experience in a broad range of treatment methods, including psychotherapy, dream work, hypnotherapy, Buddhist mindfulness mediation exercises — which can be combined to create a personalised program for you.

 If you’re not ready to leave the house just yet, we have online counselling via secure and private chat.
 If it’s easier for you, you can conduct your all your sessions online throughout your treatment.
 Alternatively, you can come into our Highett clinic.

 Bayside Psychotherapy also offers a targeted self hypnosis recording for agoraphobia that you can download to complement your counselling sessions.

 You can call us on (03) 9557 9113 or use our contact form to find out how we can help.
 If you’re ready to start therapy, you can make an appointment using our online booking form.
 All communication with prospective clients is completely confidential, and there’s absolutely no obligation.